commanderxa/cognius/CONTRIBUTING.md

 ## Project

-This is a deep learning library that is created for use in rust and python.
+This is a deep learning library that is created for `rust` and `python`.

 ## Setup